Adele: Influences and favourite musicians

 Adele has cited the Spice Girls as a major influence in regard to her love and passion for music, stating that "they made me what I am today".
 During childhood, she impersonated the Spice Girls at dinner parties.
+Her bedroom was "essentially a Spice Girls shrine" by the age of 11.
 She says she was "heartbroken" when her favourite Spice Girls member, Geri Halliwell aka "Ginger Spice", departed from the group.
 Lauryn Hill is also one of her major influences.
 In a 2011 interview, Adele deemed Hill's record The Miseducation of Lauryn Hill as her favourite album, while also stating "I was analyzing the record for about a month at the age of 8, I was constantly wondering when I would be that passionate about something, to write a record about it, even though I didn't know I was going to make a record when I was older"; while also thanking Hill "for existing" in a penned letter, that she dedicated in honour of the 20th anniversary of Hill's album.
 Growing up she also listened to Sinéad O'Connor, the Cranberries, Bob Marley, the Cure, Dusty Springfield, Whitney Houston, Aretha Franklin, Celine Dion, Jeff Buckley, and Annie Lennox.
 Gabrielle was an early influence, whom Adele has admired since age five.
 During Adele's school years, her mother made her an eye patch with sequins which she used to perform as the Hackney-born star in a school talent contest.

 After moving to south London, she became interested in R&B acts such as Aaliyah, Destiny's Child, Mary J. Blige, and Alicia Keys.
 Adele has stated that one of the most defining moments in her life was when she saw Pink perform at Brixton Academy in London.
 She says: "It was the Missundaztood record, so I was about 13 or 14.
 I had never heard, being in the room, someone sing like that live [...]
 I remember sort of feeling like I was in a wind tunnel, her voice just hitting me.
 It was incredible."